LaiMo2020/InhabitU/README.md

 The static images used across the page were obtained from https://unsplash.com/

 ### Acknowledgements
-A very big thank you goes to my Code Institute Mentor Brian M. for his invaluable support and guidance throughout this project.
+A very big thank you goes to my <br>
+1- Code Institute Mentor Brian M. for his invaluable support and guidance throughout this project. <br>
+2- Slack <br>
+3- Tutor support team
 ### Disclaimer
 The content of this website is for educational purposes only.